Andrew-Pynch/cli-typing-test/README.md

 # cli-typing-test

-Take typing tests from a command line interface and manage infromation about results
+Take typing tests from a command line interface and manage information about results